willrcline/blockly_threejs/readme.md

 # Blockly Three.js Maze

 This program is a maze solver that uses Blockly, a visual programming language, to allow the user to instruct a robot how to navigate through a maze created with Three.js, a JavaScript library for 3D graphics.

+* View the app deployed in an iframe [here](https://willrcline.github.io/blockly_threejs_container/).
+* View the app itself [here](https://blockly-threejs-d0254cf7d7b7.herokuapp.com/).

 ## Features